bbrotsos/json_to_markdown/definition_best_practices.md

 _copied from iso 11179_

+The most important thing on data definition is that you use complete sentences from the business perspective.
+These rules are good guidance to get there.

 **A data definition shall:**
 a) [be stated in the singular](#singular)
 b) [state what the concept is, not only what it is not](#concept)